EPCCed/intro_to_cp2k/day1/README.md

 ### 1.3: Restarting with SCF wavefunction

-Edit the input and uncomment the line
+Edit the input and uncomment the line:

 `WFN_RESTART_FILE_NAME exercise1-RESTART.wfn`

 Also change the line `SCF_GUESS ATOMIC` to `SCF_GUESS RESTART`

-This sets the
+This sets the input file to use the previously generated SCF wave functions as a guess for the SCF calculation.
+Run the calculation again and you should see that the number of SCF steps is fewer than before.
+Using the restart files as a guess for the SCF calculation will usually speed up similar subsequent calculations as ...
+This is useful when you want to repeat a calculation with changing some of the settings.

 ## Example usage